 Our afternoon featured two Leopards with kills in their trees, Hyena, Buffalo, Giselle, Wildebeests, Warthog, Hippo and around 40 Lions.
-Not to shabby for one afternoon.
+Not too shabby for one afternoon.

-After a fruitful game drive, we headed back to camp for a few cold Serengeti Beers and chatting around the camp fire.
-Dinner was a nice buffet dinner of nile perch and slow cooked beef cutlets.
+After a fruitful game drive, we headed back to camp for a few cold Serengeti Beers and chatting around the campfire.
+Dinner was a nice buffet dinner of nile perch and slowly cooked beef cutlets.
 We headed to bed early, because we would be rising early in the morning for more adventure.

 Tanzania, Africa Day 4

 We awoke in eager anticipation.
 Our guide had promised us a Rhino, the last animal on our big 5 list.
 Poaching has decimated Black Rhinoceros numbers and their elusive nature makes them some of the hardest members of the big 5 to find.
 Our guide Lucas was undaunted by the challenge and his energy stirred a fire in us too.